Morning Glory Muffins

 Place grated carrot and apple together in a bowl and toss.
 Set aside.

 Mix together flours, flax, sugar, coconut, baking soda, baking powder, salt, cinnamon, nuts and raisins.
-Tossing the nuts and raisins in with the dry ingredients stops them from sinking to the bottom.

 Whisk together the eggs, oil and vanilla.